Key Takeaways

 Contractor liability insurance is the term most people use when they mean commercial general liability insurance for a construction business.

-GL covers specific categories of loss.
+General liability covers specific categories of loss.
 Understanding where the line falls prevents surprises when a claim happens or a certificate gets rejected.

-What GL covers
+What general liability covers

-GL also covers personal and advertising injury (libel, slander, copyright infringement in advertising) and legal defense costs.
+General liability also covers personal and advertising injury (libel, slander, copyright infringement in advertising) and legal defense costs.
 The insurer pays defense costs even if the suit is groundless, up to policy limits.

-What GL does not cover
+What general liability does not cover

 Employee injuries require workers compensation.
 Stolen or damaged tools require an inland marine policy.
 Design advice that causes financial loss may require professional liability.
 Pollution, lead, mold, and solvent releases often require a separate contractors pollution liability policy.

-Other coverages contractors usually need alongside GL
+Other coverages contractors usually need alongside general liability

-GL leaves gaps that other policies fill.
+General liability leaves gaps that other policies fill.
 The coverages you need depend on whether you have employees, vehicles, subcontractors, environmental exposure, or contracts that require higher limits.

 Answer a few questions about your business to see which coverages belong in your quote request.